baomidou/mybatis-plus-doc/src/content/docs/en/guides/code-generator.md

 sidebar:
   order: 2
 ---
-AutoGenerator is the code generator of MyBatis-Plus.
-With AutoGenerator, you can quickly generate code for various modules such as Entity, Mapper, Mapper XML, Service, Controller, etc., greatly improving development efficiency.
+AutoGenerator is MyBatis-Plus's code generator that enables you to quickly generate code for various modules including Entity, Mapper, Mapper XML, Service, and Controller, significantly improving development efficiency.

 :::note
-The old code generator is applicable to versions below 3.5.1.
-If you are using version 3.5.1 or above, please refer to the [New Code Generator](/guides/new-code-generator/) for configuration and usage.
-The new code generator is more concise and powerful, and it is recommended that everyone upgrade to it.
+The legacy code generator is applicable for versions below 3.5.1.
+If you are using version 3.5.1 or above, please refer to the [new code generator](/guides/new-code-generator/) for configuration and usage.
+The new code generator is more concise and powerful, and we recommend that everyone upgrade to it.
 :::

 Demo effect: